kyren/hashlink/README.md

 This crate contains a decent amount of unsafe code from handling its internal linked list, and the unsafe code has diverged quite a lot from the original `linked-hash-map` implementation.
-As such, it should probably receive a lot more review and testing before you place any kind of serious trust in it.
+It currently passes tests under miri, but it should probably still receive more review and testing.

 ## Credit